DigitalGdn/Knowbot/README.md

 By default we include a floating button in the bottom right.

-You can disable this by setting the `button` option to `false`.
+You can customise or disable this (see configuration options).

-## Custom button
+## Custom button/link

 You can add your own link or button to your website header or page content.

-Assign the class `.knowbot` to connect it to Knowbot.
+To connect it to Knowbot assign the class `.knowbot` or set the link to `#knowbot`.

 We handle the logic but the styling of the button is up to you.

-Alternatively, you can set the link to `#knowbot`.

 ## Configuration Options